 If the fishing line is swinging away from the boat, or the jig is not hitting bottom, switch to a 1-ounce jig.
 Continue to swap out the jigs until your fishing line is vertically straight up and down.
 Sea bass are aggressive fish and you will feel a distinct thump when they eat the jig.
 When you feel the hit, quickly snap the rod tip up to set the hook, and reel the fish to the boat.

-➤What is the best black sea bass rig for bait fishing?
+➤What is the best black sea bass rig?

 High-Low Rig for Black Sea Bass